 Why do I have an IRS Audit?

-In 2015, only 0.7 percent of returns were audited (Source).
-If you just received an examination notice (IRS jargon for audit), you are probably asking yourself “Why me?”
+The chances of getting audited by the IRS are low.
+Less than 1% of taxpayers get a second look from the IRS (source).
+If you just received an examination notice (jargon for audit), you are probably asking yourself how this could happen to you.
 More than likely, a computer is to blame.

-The IRS uses a computer program called The Discriminant Function System to score tax returns based on IRS experience with similar returns in the past.
-Taxpayers are also selected for an audit as part of a random sample and document matching.
-Document matching is when documents provided by your employers or clients (W2s and 1099s) are matched to your tax return to check you reported them.
+When selected for an audit, the IRS uses a computer program called the Discriminant Function System to score tax returns based on experience with similar returns in the past.
+Taxpayers are also selected as part of a random sample and document matching.
+Document matching is when documents provided by your employers or clients (W2s and 1099s) are matched to your tax return to check that you reported them.

 A tax audit does not mean you have made a mistake or tried to cheat on your taxes.
-In some cases, IRS audits result in refunds to the taxpayer or in acceptance of the original return without changes.
-This is particularly the case when taxpayers hire tax professionals to represent them.
-For instance, in 2015, 40,000 tax audits resulted in additional refunds totaling $1.1 billion (Source – IRS) Of course, that doesn’t mean you should not do everything you can to avoid one in the first place.
-And there are things you can do to reduce your chances of an IRS audit.
-(Read this article on 15 Flags The IRS Uses To Profile Taxpayers).
+In some cases, the review results in refunds to the taxpayer or an acceptance of the original return without changes.
+This is particularly the case when taxpayers hire professionals to represent them.

 |Take large charitable deductions||The IRS knows what the average person in your income bracket donates to charity.
 If you stand out, the IRS will check your numbers.
 By all means, be generous.
 Just make sure you keep your receipts.|